PiotrJander/chess/README.md

 ./gradlew distDocker && docker-compose up -d --build server
 ```

+To remote debug the Java server running in a Docker container, in IDEA go to
+`Run configuration > Add + > Remote`.
+Select port 8000.
+Now you can set breakpoints
+and start debugging remotely.

 ## Setup

 Make sure you have Node.js and NPM installed.
 Then follows these